network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 ### Statistical Confidence

-It remains an open question as to how many repetitions of the above described latency measurements a tool would need to execute.
+It remains an open question as to how many repetitions of the above described latency measurements a tool would need to execute to gain statistical confidence.
 One could imagine a computation of the variance and confidence interval that would drive the number of measurements and balance the accuracy with the speed of the measurement itself.

+This is an open area for investigation. *(true?)*

 # Protocol Specification

-By using standard protocols that are most commonly used by end-users, no new protocol needs to be specified.
-However, both client and servers need capabilities to execute this kind of measurement as well as a standard to flow to provision the client with the necessary information.
+The IPRPM measurement uses standart protocols commonly used by end-users; no new protocol is defined.
+However, both client and servers need capabilities to execute this kind of measurement as well as a standard to flow to provision the client with the necessary information. *(I don't know what the previous sentence means)*

-First, the capabilities of both the client and the server: It is expected that both hosts support HTTP/2 over TLS 1.3.
-That the client is able to send a GET-request and a POST.
-The server needs the ability to serve both of these HTTP commands.
-Further, the server endpoint is accessible through a hostname that can be resolved through DNS.
-Finally, the server has the ability to provide content upon a GET-request.
+Both the client and the server must support HTTP/2 over TLS 1.3.
+The client must be able to send a GET-request and a POST.
+The server needs the ability to respond to both of these HTTP commands.
+Further, the server endpoint must be accessible through a hostnamethat can be resolved through DNS.

-Given those capabilities, the server is expected to provide 4 URLs/responses:
+Finally, the server must have the ability to provide content upon a GET-request.

+The server must respond to 4 URLs:

+1. A "small" URL/response:
+The server must respond with a status code of 200 and 1 byte in the body.
+The actual body content is irrelevant.

+2. A "large" URL/response:
+The server must respond with a status code of 200 and a body size of at least 8GB.
+The body can be bigger, and may need to grow as network speeds increases over time.
+The actual body content is irrelevant.
+The client will probably never completely download the object, but will instead close the connection after reaching working condition and making its measurements.

+3. An "upload" URL/response:
+The server must handle a POST request with an arbitrary body size.
+The server should discard the payload.

-1. A config URL/response: This is the configuration file/format used by the client.
-It's a simple JSON file format that points the client at the various URLs mentioned below.
-All of the fields are required except "test_endpoint".
+4. A configuration URL that returns a JSON file with the information the client uses to run the test (sample below).
+All the fields are required except "test\_endpoint".
+Sample JSON:
-   If the service-procier can pin all of the requests for a test run to a specific node in the service (for a particular run), they can specify that node's name in the "test_endpoint" field.
-It's preferred that pinning of some sort is available.
-This is to ensure the measurement is against the same paths and not switching hosts during a test run (ie moving from near POP A to near POP B) Sample content of this JSON would be:

    ~~~
    {